Celebrating WECA's 90th Anniversary

 In January 2023, WECA expanded into Utah with the opening of our Salt Lake City electrical training center.
 WECA offers a Commercial Electrical Registered Apprenticeship that is both federally-approved and recognized by the Utah Department of Commerce, Division of Professional Licensing for the state, and looks forward to bringing in new Utah member contractors and apprentices to join those from founding Utah member contractor Hunt Electric at WECA's new state-of the art facility in Woods Cross.

-Today, WECA proudly represents a diverse membership of over 300 companies dedicated to the Merit Shop philosophy; these companies employ an estimated 6,000 people in California, Arizona, Utah, and beyond.
-WECA is currently training a record 1000+ Commercial Electrical, Residential Electrical, and Low Voltage apprentices, and is the largest provider of Electrician Trainee education in California, serving over 4,000 independent electrical students at a time.
+Today, WECA proudly represents a diverse membership of over 350 companies dedicated to the Merit Shop philosophy; these companies employ thousands of staff in California, Arizona, Utah, and beyond.
+WECA is currently training a record 1250+ Commercial Electrical, Residential Electrical, and Low Voltage apprentices, and is the largest provider of Electrician Trainee education in California, serving over 6,000 independent electrical students each year.
 WECA looks forward to future challenges and opportunities with optimism and confidence.